stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 **33. What are the four levels of AWS premium support?**
 * Basic, Developer, Business, Enterprise

 **34. As the AWS platform is PCI DSS 1.0 compliant, I can immediately deploy a website to it that can take and store credit card details.
-I do not need to get any kind of delta accredditaion from a QSA.**
+I do not need to get any kind of delta accreditation from a QSA.**
 * False

 **35. To help you manage your Amazon EC2 instances you can assign your own metadata in the form of:**